amarachigoodness74/tic_tac_toe-game/README.md

 # Tic Tac Toe Game

-This is my first published react project and I built this game to lear React by doing and adding more features to learn more.
+This is my first published react project and I built this game to learn React by doing and adding more features to learn more.

 ## Features